Correlation between multiple scattering angle and ionization energy loss for fast electrons: Moderate energy transfers. Large-thickness and large- approximations

-It should be noted that since in the rhs $\ln y_0\gg1$, the exponent of (\ref{K-def}) needs not be small.
-Granted that the rhs in (\ref{lambdallZlny_0}) involves a factor of $Z$, it may as well be regarded as a large-$Z$ limit.
-At $Z=1$, condition (\ref{lambdallZlny_0}) is fulfilled worse than for higher $Z$.
-Accordingly, the accuracy of (\ref{quasi-factorization}) for $Z=1$ is somewhat lower, too (see Fig. \ref{fig:meansqTheta-lin-growth} below).
+It is important that here in the right-hand side $\ln y_0\gg1$, thus, the exponent of (\ref{K-def}) needs not be small.
+Insofar as the right-hand side in (\ref{lambdallZlny_0}) involves a factor of $Z$, it may as well be regarded as the large-$Z$ limit.
+At $Z=1$, condition (\ref{lambdallZlny_0}) is fulfilled marginally, so, the accuracy of (\ref{quasi-factorization}) for $Z=1$ is poorer.

-From comparison of solid and dashed curves in Figs. \ref{fig:PlotZ1}b,c, \ref{fig:PlotZ3}b, it is evident that approximation (\ref{quasi-factorization}) is satisfactory even for $\lambda\sim Z\ln y_0$, but breaks down at $\lambda\gg Z\ln y_0$, when there develops a peripheral maximum.
-As for the scaling dependence on $\frac{\lambda-1}{Z}$ in itself, it can hold to a rather good accuracy -- see, e.g., Figs.~\ref{fig:MPEL-Theta} and \ref{fig:meansqTheta-lin-growth} below.
+From comparison of solid and dashed curves in Figs. \ref{fig:PlotZ1}b,c, \ref{fig:PlotZ3}b (for $\ln y_0=\ln 10^4\approx 9$), it is evident that approximation (\ref{quasi-factorization}) can remain tenable even for $\lambda\sim Z\ln y_0$, but inevitably breaks down at $\lambda\gg Z\ln y_0$, when the maximum of the distribution function is no longer at $\Theta=0$.
+The scaling dependence on $\frac{\lambda-1}{Z}$, though, can hold under more general conditions, as will be demonstrated in Secs. \ref{subsec:condit-lambda} and \ref{subsec:6A}.

+Structure (\ref{quasi-factorization}) permits a simple physical interpretation.
+In the central region, an increase of $\lambda$ leads to a broadening of the angular distribution, which is equivalent to an effective increase of the electron path length (multiplication of the length parameter $y_0$ by a $\lambda$-dependent factor $K$).\footnote{E.g., (\ref{quasi-factorization}) can be represented in terms of the action of a length dilation operator